Safe-Surfer/Core/guides/per-user-and-device-filtering.md

 {"meta":{"timestamp":1679626258,"code":201,"errorCode":"","message":"OK"},"spec":null}
 ```

-Now that you have a client device, let's have a look at it on the dashbord.
+Now that you have a client device, let's have a look at it on the dashboard.
 It should look something like this:

 ![](./img/dashboard-8.png)
 ![](./img/dashboard-9.png)